oniatsu/HotSwitch-HS/README.md

 hs.hotkey.bind({"command"}, ".", hotswitchHs.openOrClose) -- Set a keybind you like to open HotSwitch-HS panel.
 ```

-For example, you can set keybind to open HotSwitch-HS like these.
+For example, you can set the keybind to open HotSwitch-HS like these.

 ```lua
 -- These are valid.